googleapis/java-spanner/benchmarks/README.md

 mvn clean compile exec:java -Dexec.args="--clients=1 --operations=1000 --multiplexed=true"
 ```

-* The below command uses only 1 thread and 1000 operations.
-So the total load would be
-1000 read operations.
-The test uses 10 threads, so at any point in time there would be roughly
+* The below command uses 10 threads, so at any point in time there would be roughly
 10 concurrent requests.
 The total load of the benchmark would be 50000 read operations.
 ```shell
 mvn clean compile exec:java -Dexec.args="--clients=10 --operations=5000 --multiplexed=true"